syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Display-mode.md

 **Adding font file in project**

-1. Add the font file inside `Resource` folder.
+1. Add the font file inside the `Resource` folder.
-2. Set font file build action as `BundleResource`.
+2. Set font file build action to `BundleResource`.
 3. Update the `Info.plist` file (fonts that are provided by application, UIAppFonts, or key).